IvanRL22/AdventOfCode2023/README.md

 ### Part 2
 This was trivial due to the way part 1 was calculated:
 - Just add 999.999 for every empty row/column
 - The reason for 999.999 instead of 1M is that we had already counted each row/column inbetween galaxies once
+## Day 12
+### Part 1
+Brute force for the win